cubee-cb/linux-vr-compat/README.md

             - See the VRChat folder for a launch script using flatpak Protontricks.
             - Seems to work fine.
 Finds save files in the logs, saves copy when clicked, and even OSC works.
     - Interestingly, a while after going AFK my avatar stands up.
 Looks kind of silly.
+    - Every first launch of the day will produce rapid in-game anticheat errors for each file of the game, saying it couldn't validate them.
+Subsequent launches are fine.
+Investigation ongoing.
 - Beat Saber
     - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).
         - Settings and selected mods do not save.